Tamerabdalrazaq/Linux-Stateful-Firewall/README.md

   - The kernel does not format the output data to the user-space
 ## Notes
   - in my machine I needed to modify permissions for accessing devices (bash commands in bash_commands file)
-  - Creating a char device using mknod (in bash_commands file)
+  - Creating a char device using mknod (in bash_commands file), major number is printed on module initialization
   - Entry functions for devices:
     - display, modify for rules
     - reset_store for resetting logs